 Leases are recognised in line with IFRS 16.
-The standard requires recognition of assets and liabilities for all leases in the Statement of Financial Position (SoFP), with exemption given to low value and short-term leases, i.e. those with lease terms of less than 12 months.
-The standard results in the recognition of a rightof-use asset, representing a right to use the underlying leased asset and a lease liability, representing an obligation to make lease payments.
-The standard was adopted from 1 April 2022.
+The standard requires recognition of assets and liabilities for all leases in the Statement of Financial Position (SoFP), with exemption given to low value and short-term leases, i.e those with lease terms of less than 12 months.
+The standard results in the recognition of a right-of-use asset, representing a right to use the underlying leased asset and a lease liability, representing an obligation to make lease payments.